-It’s hard to predict the various environments your game will be running on if built with HTML5, and even harder to predict its performance.
+It’s hard to predict the various environments your game will be running on if built with HTML5, and it can be even harder to predict its performance.

-You are free to customize the engine to your heart’s content.
-The extensive documentation of the workings of the engine are public for you to use, and Godot encourages tinkering and customization.
+You are free to customize the engine to your heart’s content, and the extensive documentation of the workings of the engine are public for you to use, and Godot encourages tinkering and customization.

 Godot editor.
 Source: GDQuest

-Godot just received an “Epic Megagrant”, a funding opportunity set up by Epic Games, totaling $250,000.
-The engine impressed Epic with its graphical capabilities and development roadmap.
-The fact that an established company like Epic would donate a quarter of a million dollars to help improve the engine means Godot must be showing promise.
+Godot received an “Epic Megagrant”, a funding opportunity set up by Epic Games, totaling $250,000.
+The engine impressed Epic with its graphical capabilities and development roadmap, and the fact that an established company like Epic would donate a quarter of a million dollars to help improve the engine means Godot must show promise.

 The node-hierarchy system is similar to Unity’s child nodes, which quickly allows developers to see what game objects are grouped or inherited by others.
 It also allows one to easily reorganize objects with the drag of the mouse.
 This system allows you to group scripts, game objects, sprites, animations, and sound, and easily duplicate this structure anywhere in your game.
 It visualizes object-oriented programming practices and allows you to modify that structure on a whim.